k1LoW/tbls/README.md

   # Hide relation definition from ER diagram
   # Default is false
   hideDef: true
+  # Hide not related columns from ER diagram
+  # Default is false
+  hideNotRelatedColumn: true
   # Distance between tables that display relations in the ER
   # Default is 1
   distance: 2